PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 make
 ```

-6. For the following parts of the assignment, you may assume that for each function, exactly one basic block will have `ret` as its [terminator instruction](https://llvm.org/docs/LangRef.html#terminator-instructions), with other basic blocks having `br` as their [terminator instruction](https://llvm.org/docs/LangRef.html#terminator-instructions).
+6. The nodes of CFG are called [basic block](https://en.wikipedia.org/wiki/Basic_block).
+For the following parts of the assignment, you may assume that for each function, exactly one basic block will have `ret` as its [terminator instruction](https://llvm.org/docs/LangRef.html#terminator-instructions), with other basic blocks having `br` as their [terminator instruction](https://llvm.org/docs/LangRef.html#terminator-instructions).
 You may also assume that `br` will have *at most* **2** successors.

 ### Part 1: Generate CFG

-In this part, you need to write a function pass and construct the CFG of a function by analyzing the basic blocks.
+In this part, you need to write a [function pass](https://llvm.org/doxygen/classllvm_1_1FunctionPass.html) and construct the CFG of a function by analyzing the basic blocks.
 We provide skeleton code in `src/hw4-cfg.cpp`.

 Instead of generating a dot file yourself, please use the `OFile` class to output all the edges you found.
 The results will be saved to `<function_name>.txt`.